 The schedule shows the times of the periods during the day and the student's courses, with the teacher's name and room assigned.

 The assignments list covers all of the student's courses, including those that may not meet on the current day.
 Click on the assignment or the course name to view details.

 In districts that use Campus Food Service, the student's Lunch Balance displays at the top.

-The Weekly Overview collects a student's assignments for the week in a simple, single page overview.
+The Weekly View filters the Calendar to show a student's assignments for a week in a simple, single page overview.